sternenseemann/spacecookie/README.md

 Spacecookie acts as a simple file server, only excluding files that start with a dot.
 It generates gopher menus automatically; however you can use custom ones by adding a gophermap file.

-Spacecookie checks for `.gophermap` in every directory it serves and, if present, presents that menu to the user.
+Spacecookie checks for `.gophermap` in every directory it serves and, if present, uses the menu specified in there.

 Such a file looks like this: